libgdx/libgdx.github.io/wiki/graphics/opengl-es-support.md

 ---
 # What are (Open) GL and GL ES?

-Whenever libGDX is talking about GL20 or GL30, it is in fact referring to **GL ES 2.0** and **GL ES 3.0**.
-OpenGL ES can be seen as a subset of _OpenGL_ (which itself is a graphics API) and is designed for embedded systems, in particular smartphones.
+Whenever libGDX is talking about GL20 or GL30, it is in fact referring to **OpenGL ES 2.0** and **OpenGL ES 3.0**.
+OpenGL ES is an API for rendering 2D and 3D computer graphics.
+Other popular graphics APIs are for example Direct3D, Metal or Vulcan.
+OpenGL ES exists in different versions (1.0, 1.1, 2.0, 3.0, 3.1, 3.2) which offer different functionality.
+It can be seen as a subset of _OpenGL_ (which itself is a graphics API) and is designed for embedded systems (hence the name OpenGL _ES_), in particular smartphones.

 By default, libGDX is relying on version 2.0 of OpenGL ES, but it can be configured to use 3.0 as well.
 The LWJGL 3 backend also supports **GL ES 3.1 and 3.2**.
-See for example:
+To use a specific OpenGL ES version, it has to be enabled in the application configuration.
+For the LWJGL 3 backend, this works as follows:

 ```java
 Lwjgl3ApplicationConfiguration cfg = new Lwjgl3ApplicationConfiguration();